-The Marine Mammal Protection Act of 1972 was modified several times in the 1980's in an attempt to curb the mortality rate of dolphins.
-The "dolphin-safe" labeling campaign in 1990 received enthusiastic public approval, yet the requirements for such labeling still leave loopholes for imported tuna.
+The Marine Mammal Protection Act of 1972 was modified several times in the 1980s in an attempt to curb the mortality rate of dolphins.
+The 1990 Dolphin Protection Consumer Information Act resulted in the "dolphin-safe" labeling campaign.
+It received enthusiastic public approval, yet the requirements for such labeling still left loopholes for imported tuna.

 Earning the dolphin-safe label requires allowing an independent observer on each fishing vessel to confirm that dolphins were not viewed, chased, encircled, killed, or seriously injured during the tuna harvest.
 Mexico challenged the U.S. standards as discriminatory and succeeded in getting the World Trade Organization to order the U.S. to make changes.
 The U.S. responded in 2016 by expanding even tougher rules for tuna caught worldwide.
 While previously Mexico was the only nation the U.S. required to have observers aboard, now tuna boat operators from Ecuador, Panama, and other nations also must be trained in dolphin-safe practices and may be required to have onboard observers.